Chapter 43 : Gold

 “Can’t say that I have,” Potter replied calmly, but the corners of his lips were twitching, his eyes sparking with obvious amusement.

-“I find that surprising,” I said with as much dignity as I could muster.
-I started walking again.
-And by I, I mean we, because Potter was still following.
+“I find that surprising,” I said primly, with as much dignity as I could muster.
+Then I wheeled around on my and started walking again.
+My hair, back to its normal colour and appearance, fanned in a choclate swish behind me.
+Potter followed.
 Grr.
 “Seriously though, can you just leave?”

 “I’m not going to leave you alone like this.”
-While a normal person would say this in a tone of caring and compassion, Potter said it like he was talking to a particularly stupid child.
-Like what I’d just said was so absurdly stupid.
+While a normal person would say such a thing in a tone of caring and compassion, Potter said it like he was talking to a particularly slow child.
 I had to stifle a scream.

-We reached the Greenhouse, and I shoved the creaky door open with my shoulder.
-Inside, the air was heavy with the smell of green and freshness.
+We reached the greenhouse, and I shoved the creaky door open with my shoulder.
+Inside, the air was heavy with the smell of vegetation and freshness.
 Colorful flowers drooped, their petals like melting jewels.
 The magical plants cooed and sighed.
 Some spat out showers of golden sparks, others had halos of pulsing lights around their bulbs.

 Debbie had done a beautiful job with her greenhouse.
 It was like a patch of summer in the middle of this blizzard.